VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 4**
+- Media Viewer can save sound files as WAV
+- Improved reading from Audio CD
+- Option to read as much as possible from Audio CD track
+- Now you can use BleskOS to save data from Audio CDs
+- Multiple minor fixes and improvements

 **Update 3**
 - Driver for Audio CD filesystem
 - Support for CDDA audio files